facebook/react-native-website/docs/view.md

 A value indicating which language should be used by the screen reader when the user interacts with the element.
 It should follow the [BCP 47 specification](https://www.rfc-editor.org/info/bcp47).

-See the [iOS `accessibilityLanguage` doc](https://developer.apple.com/documentation/objectivec/nsobject/1615192-accessibilitylanguage) for more informations.
+See the [iOS `accessibilityLanguage` doc](https://developer.apple.com/documentation/objectivec/nsobject/1615192-accessibilitylanguage) for more information.

 | Type   |
 | ------ |